 The fourth pastor of Holy Redeemer parish, Fr.
 Richard J. Lawie put into place a strategic planning process that formed committees to look at the future needs of the parish.
 With the beginning of the 21st century he led the different groups of committees: Community Life, Social Justice, Pastoral Care, Faith Formation, and Finances to look at the needs and future growth of the parish in the next ten to fifteen years.
 This was a growing area in population and there was a need to look at how the parish would be readied to meet those needs.

-In April 2008 ground was broken and construction began on a new parish Nursery which was completed in August of 2008 and is now used by Holy Redeemer’s youngest parishioners at both Sunday Masses.
+In April 2008 ground was broke and construction began on a new parish Nursery which was completed in August of 2008 and is now used by Holy Redeemer’s youngest parishioners at both Sunday Masses.
 Our Nursery also provides child care for our faith formation catechists as well as the many adult formation opportunities which are offered through out the year.
 Also in the summer of 2008 a prayer garden with the Stations of the Cross was constructed off the southwest corner of the parking lot with the help of our Knights of Columbus Council and their families.

-The Holy Redeemer Parish family continues to grow as we now have over 1000 registered families and our parish has become a very strong presence in this community.
+The Holy Redeemer Parish family continues to grow as we now have nearly 1000 registered families and our parish has become a very strong presence in this community.
 Together through the stewardship of our parish family and our many ministries, including a very strong outreach ministry we will continue to offer this community and the wider community an opportunity to experience the love of Christ.